LinuxForHealth/docs/source/tutorials/quickstart.rst

 Overview
 ========
-This tutorial provides a working example of a typical iDAAS route: data ingress via HL7 mllp, storage via a Kafka topic and notification via NATS.
+This tutorial provides a working example of a typical Linux for Health route: data ingress via HL7 mllp, storage via a Kafka topic and notification via NATS.

 Prerequisites
 =============